Table of Contents

 Employees may NOT:

-• place verbal orders without an official County of Union Purchase Order approved by Finance and Purchasing.
+Place verbal orders without an official County of Union Purchase Order approved by Finance and Purchasing.

-• purchase goods or services with their own funds or credit with the expectation for reimbursement.
+Purchase goods or services with their own funds or credit with the expectation for reimbursement.

 These large numbers can only be managed properly with the cooperation of all County personnel.
 Routine purchases need to be made easily and quickly.
 A contact person who inputs the requisitions for routine purchases must have the proper training and keep adequate records in order to expedite approval by the Division of Purchasing.

 The following information is intended to be an outline of standard purchasing procedures.
-The online format was chosen to assure that updates to procedures caused by changing laws and regulations can be done quickly and efficiently.
+The online format was chosen to ensure that updates to procedures caused by changing laws and regulations can be done quickly and efficiently.
 Left click underlined and asterisked words, phrases and names to navigate to websites and email addresses.
-If you need assistance, please do not hesitate to call the Purchasing Staff at 908-527-4130
+If you need assistance, please do not hesitate to call the Purchasing Staff at 908-527-4130.

 Laura Scutari